nervous-systems/java-unsigned-integers/biginteger-performance.md

 }
 ```

-I think these length checks, absent in `BigInteger` probably account for the
+I think these length checks (absent in `BigInteger`) probably account for the
 rest, in the lower-magnitude test cases. `BigInteger` immediately falls back to
 Schoenhage radix conversion if the number within some range (2<sup>256</sup> is
 comfortably within this range), which is what `StringUtil.toString` does, above.